thomatou/reddit/README.md

 # REDDIT
 ## Collecting 5-years' worth of post information from the r/science subreddit and follow-up exploratory data analysis!

-The r/science subreddit is a forum where users can post about, and discuss, developments in any field of science.
+The r/science subreddit is a forum where users post and discuss recent peer-reviewed scientific research.
 Users interact with such posts by 'upvoting' them, which is a way of expressing interest in the content of the submission.
+The number of upvotes, and their timing, are then used by Reddit's internal ranking algorithm to serve users content that is deemed to be most interesting.

-The idea here was to collect information about all the posts from the r/science subreddit over the last 5 years (01/01/2015 to 04/21/2020, to be precise), and try to identify the common characteristics of posts that get a lot of visibility (i.e., posts with a high number of upvotes).
+The idea here was to collect information about all the posts from the r/science subreddit over the last 5 years (01/01/2015 to 04/21/2020, to be precise), and try to identify the common characteristics of posts that score highly.
+This is important for a number of reasons, one of which being that posts that score highly get a lot of visibility––with 1.5 billion visits per month in 2020, a high-scoring post on Reddit has can reach, and potentially influence, a great number of people.
-### Why is that important?

 To do so, I set out to collect the following information associated with posts on that subreddit:
 * Username of the poster